 - ...

-However, going back to flow, I feel my tools & practices can at best be used to prioritise my efforts, but not to help me reach or maintain flow, or give me useful things to do in a flow state.
+These tools & practices are useful for prioritizing my efforts and keeping me from burnout, but can't help me reach or maintain flow, or give me useful things to do in a flow state.